An experimental adventure into Yamaha's "OPJ" FM chip.

 The YM7137 "OPJ" FM chip

-I've just started this project today, so please wait a bit for me to fully flesh out this project and page, thank you :)
+I've just started this project, so please wait a bit for me to fully flesh out this project and page, thank you :)

 Here is the absolute minimum circuit to get this chip to do things: